5 Amazing Digital Multimeters

-In the shack I have a choice of four multimeters, two of which are manufactured by Fluke, the third being a cheap Neoteck and finally a Schlumberger bench multimeter..
+In the shack I have a choice of five multimeters, three of which are manufactured by Fluke, a Neoteck and finally a Schlumberger bench multimeter.

 Due to damage, the plastic LCD protection screen has been replaced by a piece of clear perspex.
 While not affecting the accuracy and operation of the meter, it makes the overall appearance of the instrument plain.

 This meter can handle AC or DC volts, current (amps), resistance and diode testing.